John Sperling: The Great Divide: Retro vs. Metro America

 The book, however, did succeed in causing controversy in conservative media.
 Gary Gregg of National Review Online called the book the work of a "metropolitan elite who disdain the cultures and values of middle America."
 R. Albert Mohler, Jr., president of The Southern Baptist Theological Seminary in Louisville, Kentucky, called it a work of "hate, cultural condescension, and bizarre proposals backed up with hare-brained analysis."

 The Great Divide is a blueprint for the Democratic Party to control the presidency and both houses of congress.
 Sperling and his co-authors claim that the United States has seldom been truly united and that there currently exists such a wide gap that the country is effectively two nations: "one traditional and rooted in the past, and one modern and focused on the future."
 Sperling and his co-authors say these two nations are divided along racial, ethnic, religious, cultural, political, and geographic lines.
 They claim that political conflict in American is not really about left-wing or right-wing ideology but about the differences between what they call Metro America and Retro America; Metro America consists of the two coasts and the Great Lakes states.
 The authors argue that neither the Republicans nor the Democrats are national parties, so there is no point in behaving as such.
 They recommend that the Democrats concede the Retro states and focus entirely on the Metro states.
 This would allow the party to develop a coherent message that would connect with voters and to take advantage of the fact that Metro states account for 65 percent of the population.
 Then, once a strong base is built, the Democrats can work on unifying America.

 Works authored

+Personal life

+Sperling was married and divorced twice.
+He had one son, Peter Sperling, who took over his role as chairman of the Apollo Education Group for some time, and two grandchildren at the time of his death.

+Sperling's close friendship with Nancy Pelosi was documented in the book Degrees of Inequality.